bmancini55/clusty/README.md

 npm install -g clusty
 ```

 You run clusty at the root path of a number of applications.
 Clusty allows you to `start`, `stop` or `watch` your cluster.
-It will log output files to `.clusty` and you can execute tail operations on the log files for a given service.
+It will log output files to `~/.clusty` and you can execute tail operations on the log files.

-Clusty is designed to work at a root of a number of Node projects.
-In the diagram below, you would execute clusty commands while inside `app`.
-These commands would be executed on the sub-services (that are Node applications) that are children to `app`.
+Given an application structure as shown below, you would execute clusty commands with the working directory as `app`.
 ```sh
 \app
 |__\service-a